 The GP EIR states that ground subsidence is the gradual settling or sinking of the ground surface with little or no horizontal movement.
 This phenomenon is usually associated with the extraction of oil, gas or ground water from below the surface, but it may also occur as a result of an earthquake.
 The 4-meter high scarp on the west side of Devers Hill indicates that uplift has occurred within the Desert Hot Springs Area.
-Devers Hill is approximately 2.0 miles west of the subject property.
+Devers Hill is approximately 2.0 miles southwest of the subject property.

 A USGS Scientific Investigations Report 2014-5075 "Land Subsidence, Groundwater Levels and geology in Coachella Valley, California, 1993-2010" indicates the following: While most of the Coachella Valley was relatively stable, land surfaces declined about nine inches to two feet in some areas of Palm Desert, Indian Wells, and La Quinta, between 1995 and 2010.
 Following the 2009 installation of groundwater replenishment systems, an important recent exception was observed in La Quinta where groundwater levels stabilized and rose, and the rate of land subsidence substantially decreased.
-Subsidence is considered a regional problem requiring regional mitigation not specific to the project vicinity.